 It is unlikely your bankruptcy will be extended with a BRU.
 It only happens if you do not cop-operate with the Official Receiver or have acted improperly before going bankrupt.

-How long does Bankruptcy last?
+How long does Bankruptcy affect your Credit Rating?

 An IPA can be set up at any time during the 12 months you are Bankrupt.
 It may be that you could not afford to make payments at the beginning.
 However if your financial situation improves you will be asked to start an IPA from that point.
 It will then last for 3 years.